Camera Batteries (mercury, silver-oxide, etc.)

 Mercuric Oxide: Mercury batteries were commonly used in many classic cameras of the 1960s and 1970s for their CdS (cadmium sulfide) metering systems.
 Mercuric oxide batteries provide a constant and stable 1.35 volts over most of their life.
 This means that the camera does not have to have voltage regulation circuitry, considerably lowering the cost of production.
 Unfortunately, mercury batteries were outlawed in the U.S. in the 1980s and are not readily available anymore.
 However, all is not lost.
 There are several solutions below.

-Alkaline (manganese dioxide): This is the chemistry used in your standard alkaline battery (C, D, AA, AAA, etc.).
+Alkaline (zinc/manganese dioxide; Zn/MnO2): This is the chemistry used in your standard alkaline battery (C, D, AA, AAA, etc.).
 New batteries give 1.5 volts which quickly declines over the life of the battery.
 Alkaline batteries have high internal resistance which means they will not discharge quickly.
 This reduces their usefulness in high-drain devices such as camera flashes or motor drives.

 Silver-Oxide: Starting in the 1970s, camera manufacturers started to move to silver-oxide "button" batteries.
-Silver-oxide batteries provide 1.55 volts fresh out of the can, but then the voltage slowly drops over the life.
-Not as much as alkaline batteries, but more than mercuric-oxide.
+Silver-oxide cells provide 1.55 volts fresh out of the can, but then the voltage slowly drops over the life - not as much as alkaline batteries, but more than mercuric-oxide.
 This means that cameras could not depend on the voltage being stable and started to use what are called "bridge circuits" to reduce the effect of the falling voltage.

-Lithium: Into the late 1990s, even relatively simple mechanical cameras such as the Leica M7 were power-hungry as they had sophisticated CPU units drawing power.
-Camera manufacturers started to push the use of lithium batteries.
-Based on light metal chemistry, lithium batteries have incredible storage capacity for their size -- many times that of alkaline or silver-oxide batteries.
+Lithium-Manganese-Dioxide (LiMnO2): Into the late 1990s, even relatively simple mechanical cameras such as the Leica M7 were power-hungry as they had sophisticated CPU units drawing power.
+Camera manufacturers started to push the use of lithium cells with Lithium Manganese-Dioxide (LiMn02).
+These cells have names that start with "CR" such as: CR2032, CR1/3N, or 2CR5.
+Based on light metal chemistry, lithium cells have incredible storage capacity for their size -- many times that of alkaline or silver-oxide batteries.
 They also have much better cold weather performance as well as a shelf-life of 10+ years.
-The only downside is that lithium is a pollutant, so dispose of your lithium batteries at an approved recycling center.
+The only downside is that lithium is a pollutant, so dispose of your lithium batteries at an approved recycling center as LiMnO2 cells are not rechargeable.

 Rechargeables: Nickel-cadmium (NiCad) batteries are rapidly being eclipsed by newer Nickel-Metal-Hydride (NiMH) rechargeables.
+In addition, NiMH doesn't have the same toxic chemical (cadmium) found in NiCads.
 In the common AA size, NiMH batteries can store up to 2400 mAH.
 Unlike alkalines, NiMH have low internal resistance which makes them ideal for the fast refresh cycles of camera flashes (warning: not all flash units are compatible with NiCad/NiMH batteries).
+For digital cameras, NiMH itself is rapidly being replaced with Lithium-Polymer, Lithium-Ion, and other lithium chemistries.

 Classic Camera Batteries